 UL Knowledge Services – The PV System Installer certification program’s goal is to improve the safety and performance of PV systems through a more qualified workforce.
 It is open to qualified electricians.

-SRCC – Solar Rating and Certification Corporation – The Solar Rating and Certification Corporation administers a certification, rating, and labeling program for solar collectors and a similar program for complete solar water and swimming pool heating systems.
+ICC-SRCC – Solar Rating and Certification Corporation – The International Code Council (ICC)’s Solar Rating and Certification Corporation administers certification, rating, and labeling programs for solar collectors and a similar program for complete solar water and swimming pool heating systems.

 SWCC – Small Wind Certification Council – An independent certification body which certifies that small wind turbines meet or exceed the performance, durability, and safety requirements of the AWEA Small Wind Turbine Performance and Safety Standard.